Surface lure: Walking baits

-Walking baits are retrieved using a special cadence called "walking the dog", in which the angler retrieves the lure using a combination of rod twitches and reeling.
+Walking baits are so-named as they are typically retrieved using a special cadence called "walking the dog", in which the angler retrieves the lure using a combination of rod twitches and reeling.
+They are often cast into schools of actively feeding fish and retrieved quickly to imitate a fleeing baitfish.
 Though mostly used to imitate baitfish, some walking baits are patterned to resemble frogs, insects, or snakes.
-Predatory fish such as largemouth bass have been known to come up from deep water to attack these lures.
-They are often cast into schools of actively feeding fish and retrieved quickly to imitate a fleeing baitfish.
+Propular game fish such as largemouth bass have been known to come up from deep water to attack these lures.

 Crawlers

 Crawlers or waddlers get their action from a scooped metal dish attached to the front of the lure body, which causes the lure to wriggle and splash in a movement reminiscent of a front crawl.
-Others are designed with a pair of rigid "wings" that unfold when the lures splashes down and paddle water like a butterfly stroke.
+Others are designed with a pair of rigid "wings" that flattens out when the lures splashes down and paddle water like a butterfly stroke.

-This style of lure more closely resembles a small terrestrial animal, such as an insect, small mice or bird, that is struggling to swim at the water's surface.
+This style of lure more closely resembles a small terrestrial animal struggling to swim afloat at the water's surface, such as a winged insect, small mice or bird.
 In most cases, these lures a retrieved at a slow and steady pace.
 These are a popular style of lure for night fishing.
-In some cases, these lures may be equipped with rattles or props for additional action.
+In some cases, these lures may be equipped with rattles or propellers for additional action.

 Poppers

 Poppers or chuggers get their action from a cupped face carved or molded into the front of the lure body, which funnels water towards its tail and produces turbulent bubbles and wakes behind it to imitate an injured or drowning prey.
-These are among the oldest types of fishing lure and come in designs suited for both conventional gear and fly fishing gear.
+These are among the oldest types of fishing lure and come in designs suited for both conventional angling and fly fishing gear.
 Very large models are used for targeting saltwater species.

 Poppers are often cast to isolated cover, such as a fallen tree or patch of weeds.
 The traditional retrieve is to wait for the ripples to disappear and then to slowly "pop" the lure by twitching the rod tip, giving pauses in between lasting up to several seconds.
 They can also be cast to more open areas and worked back more rapidly.
 Some models can also be "walked" much like a walking bait.

 Propeller baits

 Propeller baits or ploppers are floating lures that have one or more small propellers made of metal or hard plastic, which spins passively with flow and splashes water to attract fish.
-Some models have a single propelover on the back, while others may have propellors on the front and back.
+Some models have a single propeller on the back, while others may have propellers on the front and back.

 Depending on the model, prop baits may be retrieved at a steady pace or with a pause and twitch retrieve.
 They usually are designed to resemble an injured baitfish.